MyrtoLimnios/covid19-biblio/README.md

 #### Additional information
 <details><summary> <b>Comment/issues</b> </summary>1) simulates the impact of lockdown of different durations and exit
-strategies 2) exploits the structure of contacts in function of age, and location 3) investigates the effects of strategies in function of age categories</details>
+strategies 2) exploits the structure of contacts in function of age, and location 3) investigates the effects of strategies in function of age categories</details></br>

-##Policy brief : Analyse cout-benefice des strategies de deconfinement
+## Policy brief : Analyse cout-benefice des strategies de deconfinement
 ### General information
 **Authors** : Christian Gollier</br>
 **Publication date** : 04/20</br>